 Tom Boomershine has been a United Methodist pastor for over 20 years.
 Through his ministry, Tom has coached over 100 people in their relationships, life transitions and career transitions.
 Author of the soon to be published book, “After Ever After,” he is currently in the process of becoming an ICF Associate Certified Coach through Marianna Lead’s Goal Imagery® Institute, International School of Coaching Mastery™.
 Tom believes everyone has unique gifts given by our creator to be used for a purpose.

 No deposit required for either course. $100 registration fee will hold your spot.
+Affordable tuition of $2397 for each course with payment options.
 Small classes for optimal learning.
 All training is offered live and online/phone.
 International local call-in numbers available (or just connect to our lessons via your computer).

 One of the best ways to celebrate the holidays is by giving back.
 I teach that you can do it while also receiving.
 It’s always great to hear about one of my students successfully putting that learning into practice.

 Following my suggestion, Preeta Banerjee, a recent graduate of our Holistic Life, Career & Executive ACTP Coach Training, found a cause and a non-profit organization she believes in — The Hope Foundation — which works with schools to create successful learning communities.
 In exchange for having Preeta’s services promoted by another organization, she will donate 50% of her coaching fees to the Foundation to help rescue and educate girls in India* (here’s the link to find out more about Preeta: http://mytreeoflife.com/meet-preeta.html?